 If you do decide to breastfeed, then as well as the above be sure to get enough of the following:

-- Biotin – levels are high in breast milk to support growth and nervous system development, so it’s important to get enough through the diet to support this.
+- Biotin – levels are high in breast milk, which may help with energy production.
 Carrots, eggs, almonds, avocado, salmon, cauliflower, black eyes peas.

-- Magnesium – to support bone and nervous system development.
+- Magnesium – to support functioning of the nervous system.
 Get plenty of green leafy vegetables, beans, pulses,

-- Choline – critical for baby’s nervous system and brain development, and often overlooked as an essential nutrient.
-Egg yolk, beef, tahini, pecans, edamame all good food sources.
+- Choline and Iodine – needed for baby’s nervous system and brain development, and often overlooked as an essential nutrient.
+Dairy, seafood and fish for iodine, and egg yolk, beef, tahini, pecans, edamame for choline.

-- Good bacteria – breast milk is a source of good bacteria for the support of your baby’s digestive tract.
-Many mothers also get given antibiotics after birth so it’s as well to top up with foods containing good bacteria such as organic kefir (can be dairy free if preferred), sauerkraut, kimchi and natural full fat yoghurt.
+- Good bacteria – breast milk is a source of good bacteria.
+Many mothers also get given antibiotics after birth so it’s as well to top up with foods containing beneficial bacteria such as organic kefir (can be dairy free if preferred), sauerkraut, kimchi and natural full fat yoghurt.